kamranahmedse/developer-roadmap/src/data/guides/devops-automation.md

 ## Choose your DevOps automation tools

-Once you’ve incorporated these best practices into your DevOps activities, the next immediate action is to decide what your top automation tools will be.
+Once you’ve incorporated these best practices into your DevOps activities, the next immediate action is to decide what your top [DevOps automation tools](https://roadmap.sh/devops/automation-tools) will be.
 These tools should allow you to:

 * Comply with the best practices already covered.